Rac0n/blind-tic-tac-toe/README.md

-# blind-tic-tac-toe
+# blind-tic-tac-toe Part 1
-Tutorial for my Blind Tic-Tac-Toe game, created with Flutter.
+Part 1 of the tutorial for my Blind Tic-Tac-Toe game, created with Flutter.